top of page

 Suicide and chronic pain are serious mental health issues in both the north and south of Ireland.
 The Central Statistics Office reported that in 2023, 302 people died by suicide in the south; these figures exclude late registered deaths by suicide.
 Suicides - Suicides - data.gov.ie A study on the prevalence of chronic pain in Ireland states that 1 in 3 people in the south of Ireland have chronic pain, with 1 in 5 people having had pain that lasted more than ten years and in stark contrast with the rest of the population; people with chronic pain are three times more likely to be unemployed due to pain.
 Furthermore, this study highlights that 15% of people with chronic pain have clinically relevant depression, which is five times the number of people living with depression without chronic pain.
 Consequently, depression is a prevalent complication of chronic pain.
 The PRIME Study | Chronic Pain Ireland

-It is hoped that this shared learning experience will help equip attendees with the knowledge to improve the health and wellbeing of people in their communities and enhance the working relationships between both organisations, furthering and deepening their collaboration across both jurisdictions around chronic pain management and mental health.
+This shared learning experience helped equip attendees with the knowledge to improve the health and wellbeing of people in their communities and enhance the working relationships between both organisations, furthering and deepening their collaboration across both jurisdictions around chronic pain management and mental health.

 Conference Agenda